Reactor Physics Analysis

 The Reactor Physics Analysis Group functions in two major domains: 1) technical support of MITR operation and experiment and 2) cutting edge investigation of advanced reactor concepts and innovative test reactor design.

 The code system used in the group and on-going research projects are presented below.
-For inquiries about specific project details and future collaborations, please contact Kaichao Sun.
+For inquiries about specific project details and future collaborations, please fill out our contact form.

 MITR Fuel Management and Code Development